-The Jewish Historical Society of Michigan shares and celebrates the experiences and contributions of the Jewish people, communities, and institutions of Michigan.
+Jewish Historical Society of Michigan shares and celebrates the experiences and contributions of the Jewish people, communities, and institutions of Michigan.
 We are uniquely able to present and bring to life the contributions and legacies of the Jews of Michigan by presenting educational programs, tours and events; and by producing quality publications and materials that preserve and celebrate the stories of Michigan’s settlers and citizens along with the legacies of today’s innovators and urban pioneers.

-JHSM’s Speakers Bureau travels around the state to present one of several multi‐media “virtual tours” of historic Jewish Michigan.
-Members of JHSM’s Speakers Bureau are seasoned JHSM docents who bring their own unique style to the program.
+JHSM’s Speakers' Bureau travels around the state to present one of several multi‐media “virtual tours” of historic Jewish Michigan.
+Members of JHSM’s Speakers’ Bureau are seasoned JHSM docents who bring their own unique style to the program.

-The JHSM maintains an active year-round calendar of activities that support the organization’s mission.
+JHSM maintains an active year-round calendar of activities that support the organization’s mission.
 JHSM presents and sponsors, often in collaboration with other organizations, author chats, lectures and events that relate to the preservation and celebration of Michigan’s Jewish heritage and history.
 Our events are crafted to be both educational and entertaining and appeal to a broad range of participants.

 In 2010, JHSM launched a collaborative community-awareness event, J-Cycle, a bicycle tour of historic Jewish Detroit.
-Held each August, and always for a sold-out crowd, J-Cycle enables participants to enjoy the sights and sounds of the city while learning the area’s Jewish history.
+Held each August, and always to a sold-out crowd, J-Cycle enables participants to enjoy the sights and sounds of the city while learning the area’s Jewish history.

-Sharing our state’s proud Jewish history is central to the mission of the Jewish Historical Society of Michigan.
-The JHSM Jewish History Curriculum are professionally developed curricula delivered to religious school students throughout the state.
-The goal of these programs is to share Jewish history in an engaging fashion so that students develop an understanding of Michigan’s Jewish leadership, and also to build Jewish pride and identity by bringing to life the stories of Michigan’s early Jewish settlers along with the legacies of today’s Jewish innovators, philanthropists and urban pioneers.
+Sharing our state’s proud Jewish history is central to the mission of Jewish Historical Society of Michigan.
+JHSM's Jewish History Curriculum reaches students of all ages.
+Our educators not only bring Jewish history to life, but also demonstrate how Jewish values have been and continue to be a vital part of our community.
+Customizable for communities outside of the Detroit area, our immersive classroom experiences build an understanding of Michigan’s Jewish history, and reinforce Jewish pride and identity through engaging stories of Michigan’s early Jewish settlers, along with the legacies of today’s Jewish innovators, philanthropists, leaders, and urban pioneers.